clux/kubecon2020/source/slides.md

 notes:
 - that's it. been talking for some time. hope it's been useful. source in link, all on crates.io, slides available at this link
-- Api crate (kube) quite stable, but kube-runtime is pretty new still, so anyone that's willing to get their hands dirty, help is appreciated.
+- Api crate (kube) reasonable stable, but kube-runtime is pretty new still, so anyone that's willing to get their hands dirty, help is appreciated.
 - Changes are documented in our CHANGELOG - so check that if using it + pin version.
-- Oh, plug, for babylonhealth.
+- Oh, also wanna plug babylonhealth.
 Who I work for.
 They do great things with kubernetes in the healthcare space.
-They're also very reasonable in their commitment to open source, and in particular been very encouraging w.r.t. this talk.
+They're also great in their commitment to open source, and have been particularly encouraging w.r.t. this talk.
 So a big thank you to those guys as well.

 <!--- SKIP: We're doing this because we want something: light weight, easy to understand.
 Not much indirection.
 Defo No scaffolding.-->